Biden’s choice for trade chief calls for ‘worker-centered’ approach

 Tai acknowledged sharing with her predecessor, Robert E. Lighthizer, the goal of reshoring some lost factory jobs.
 But she took a subtle shot at the chronic chaos of the Trump years, saying she hoped to “accomplish similar goals in a more effective, process-driven manner.”

-Along with her Capitol Hill tenure, Tai spent seven years as a USTR attorney specializing in enforcing trade agreements with China.

-She also boasts Ivy League credentials, with degrees from Harvard Law and Yale University.
+Along with her Capitol Hill tenure, Tai also boasts Ivy League credentials, with degrees from Harvard Law and Yale University.
 And she is well-regarded by both the corporate and liberal wings of the Democratic Party.